AzadKshitij/Youtube/Temp..md

 - Make sure to name the pdf same as the paper name.
 - We will combine all the papers written by each one of us after the exam is over around 26 Mar.

+# Techstack
+- Django
+- django-unfold
+- Postgrese

+Tasks for you.

 GLHF

 - Things 3